Welcome to the Rutgers-Princeton MD-PhD Program

 Welcome to the Rutgers-Robert Wood Johnson Medical School (RWJMS) Princeton University MD-PhD Program!

 Our MD-PhD program is a unique collaboration between Rutgers, one of the largest academic institutions in the country, and Princeton University, a smaller Ivy League institution 20 miles south of Rutgers in Princeton, NJ.
-Our students are rigorously trained as physicians at RWJMS, and trainees can matriculate into any PhD program across the flagship Rutgers campus in New Brunswick, NJ as well as the Molecular Biology Department at Princeton University.
+Our students are rigorously trained as physicians at RWJMS, and trainees can matriculate into any PhD program across the flagship Rutgers campus in New Brunswick, NJ as well as the Molecular Biology Department and Neuroscience Institute at Princeton University.
 The program integrates research and medicine at all stages of the trainee’s education.
 Our trainees match at some of the best residency programs and our alumni hold faculty positions at elite institutions.

 Our success stems in part from empowering our students to find their true career passion.
 This is achieved through opportunities that occur during all phases of the program and across universities, but also through addressing individual educational needs.
 The leadership meets regularly with the students, and a transparent, proactive, professional working relationship is formed.
 Productive career development discussions occur regularly that benefit both the trainees and the program.

 One of the best aspects of the program is our community and how the students come together to help each other, with more senior students advising more junior ones.
 This continuity in community now extends to our alumni network.
-We are diverse group in terms of race, gender, sexual orientation, ethnicity and scientific interests.
-We have learned so much from each other and it is a true joy for us to lead this vibrant community.

 Please go explore our website but also feel free to email us with any questions.